Quick CV Dropoff

 But it’s also essential that this does not become a tick box exercise in an effort for your organisation to just “be more diverse”.
 It’s important to truly value and champion having a variety of people around you, from all walks of life, which will bring a much more interesting dynamic, with different perspectives.
-This is often best way to tackle the various challenges and issues your team, organisation or sector is facing.
-There are many benefits to having diverse and inclusive team, from increasing creativity, improving decision-making, increasing employee engagement, improving reputation and subsequently can also result in attracting more donors, volunteers or fundraisers as these supporters will want to see that your board reflects who they as well as the community you support.
+This is often the best way to tackle the various challenges and issues your team, organisation, or sector is facing.
+There are many benefits to having a diverse and inclusive team, from increasing creativity, improving decision-making, increasing employee engagement, improving reputation and subsequently can also result in attracting more donors, volunteers, or fundraisers as these supporters will want to see that your board reflects who they are as well as the community you support.

 In an article on Civil Society around systemic racism, James Fitzpatrick (Chief Executive of the Joseph Levy Foundation) recommends ‘’taking stock of your own individual and organisational values and ask yourself where you stand on the issue.
 Then, ask “What opportunities do I have to make a change and shift power?” and make a personal action plan with steps you will take to promote equity and inclusion individually, within your organisation, and within your networks.’’